“How in the world did a Multi/Multi contest station deliver a top ten finish with no operators in the shack?

 Some of TeamW4AAW’s operators engage in SO2R operation.
 Some manage to operate W4AAW while traveling.
 To the right is KU1CW’s hotel room set up in Jakarta, Indonesia (YB).
 Below, W3UL operates in his Florida condo.
 Bill started the contest in Maryland and finished up from Florida!

-The ARRL said this about our team: ...."a group of more than 20 operators, [that] helps to maintain and operate the station, which has become a real-world laboratory in the to-date niche field of remotely controlled contesting."
+W4AAW is not a “Pay-and-Play” operation.
+The ARRL wrote this about our team: ...."a group of more than 20 operators helps to maintain and operate the station, which has become a real-world laboratory in the to-date niche field of remotely controlled contesting."

-We are continuing to improve our Remote Contesting setup and look forward to working you in the next big contest.
+We look forward to working you in the next big DX contest.